troglobit/finit/doc/config.md

 `run` commands are guaranteed to be completed before running the next command.
 Highly useful if true serialization is needed.

+Please note, however, that `run` commands **block Finit**, meaning you cannot call `initctl` to start, stop, reload, or other such operations.
+The only `initctl` commands possible are those that enable and disable services and even then you should make sure to use the `--force` option since otherwise `initctl` will try to connect to Finit.

 > `<COND>` is described in the [Services](#services) section.